 - Media management

 Masters of Public Affairs in Public Financial Administration

 Students who are interested in government finance may also pursue MPA degrees.
 These programs integrate advanced studies in government finance with practical instruction in the management of public, private, and nonprofit organizations.
 Students may have the option of pursuing multiple concentrations.
 In total, students are expected to complete 35 to 40 credit hours of coursework.
 Common course topics include:

 - Personnel management

 - Labor relations

 - Finance and budgeting for private, public or nonprofit organizations

 Employment Outlook and Salary Info

-Individuals who wish to teach government finance in universities can pursue Doctor of Philosophy (Ph.D.) degrees in public administration.
-Individuals who've completed such programs also go into consulting careers.
-Another option for MGA recipients is to take their knowledge of government finance and apply it to a career in law, through the pursuit of a Juris Doctor (J.D.) degree.
+Individuals who wish to pursue academic careers conducting research and teaching government finance at the university level can pursue Doctor of Philosophy (Ph.D.) degrees in public administration.
+Another option for MGA recipients is to earn a Juris Doctor (J.D.) degree in order to apply their knowledge of government finance to a career in law.

 Depending on your particular area of interest in government finance, you can choose between an MGA and an MPA degree.
 Both of these programs provide students with the skills they need in high-level careers or further studies related to politics, management, and financial analysis.